The external dependencies Mbed TLS relies on

 libc function calls.
-This page describes which external calls are present and how easily they can be removed if no support for that function is available; it describes mbed TLS 2.0, focusing on the core library only (excluding examples programs and test suites, but including selftest functions as they are part of the library).
+This page describes which external calls are present and how you can remove them if no support for that function is available; it describes Mbed TLS 2.7, focusing on the core library only (excluding the example programs and test suites, but including the self test functions as they are part of the library).

-Some of the dependencies are controlled by configuration flags, see "How do I configure mbed TLS", and see "How do I port mbed TLS to a new environment or OS" for a full description of how to configure those configuration flags to port mbed TLS to a new environment.
+Configuration flags control some of the dependencies.
+Please see How do I configure mbed TLS and How do I port Mbed TLS to a new environment or OS for a full description of how to set the configuration flags to port Mbed TLS to a new environment.

 Signals and alarms

-Network/Socket based functions
+Network/socket based functions

-The network and socket based functions are only used in the network module (net.c).
-As the SSL/TLS part only used function pointers, it's easy to replace these dependencies with something else (like lwIP) as long as the behavior is similar.
+net_sockets.c).
+As the TLS part only uses function pointers, you can replace these dependencies with something else (such as lwIP) as long as the behavior is similar.

 Time related functions

-The Timing module (timing.c) used
+The Timing module (

 The Timing module may also use